A FEW WORDS ABOUT DOUG . . .

 HOW MY CALENDARS BEGAN 30 YEARS AGO

-SIS MARILEE'S SWEET SUGGESTION ~ To dovetail with my exhibits and art fests (and to placate family members who had received one painting too many), my sister Marilee suggested I design annual calendars to showcase recently finished paintings.
+SIS MARILEE'S SWEET SUGGESTION To dovetail with my exhibits and art fests (and to placate family members who had received one piece of artwork too many), my sister Marilee suggested I design calendars to annually showcase recently finished works.
 1994 marked my first effort.

-Highlight ~ The cover (left) shared my third portrait of the beloved Codd house ~ this one portraying our Simpson family home in the 1950s with all of us decortaing it with #9 Christmas lights.
-This painting is still part my collection.
+Highlight ~ The cover (left) shared my third portrait of the beloved Codd house ~ this one portraying our Simpson family home in the 1950s with all of us decortaing it with #9 Christmas lights. it's still painting part my collection.

 BROWN'ES ADDITION'S VERY FIRST ARTFEST

-A FORTUITOUS COLLABORATION ~ In August 1997, the Eastern Washington Historical Society in partnership with The MAC (Northwest Museum of Arts and Culture) (NorthwestMuseum.org) invited me to exhibit at a very early ArtFest.
+A FORTUITOUS COLLABORATION In August 1997, the Eastern Washington Historical Society in partnership with The MAC (Northwest Museum of Arts and Culture) (NorthwestMuseum.org) invited me to exhibit at the first ArtFest.
 I presented 18 recently completed works picturing Coeur d'Alene park and many famous historic residences.

 NOTE: Sadly, COVID was not friendly to the MAC's tradition of conducting docent-led tours of the Campbell House.
 Blessedly, this is again in place as well as additional restoration work.

-THE MUSEUM STORE ~ I have a collection of art cards of Spokane / Inland NW and Campbell House scenes at the store available for purchase.
-In 2021, I offered a calendar of Campbell House images at art events that featured three NEW paintings ~ the small guest room with teddy bears (these toys appeared about the time the Campbells moved into their home), the men's cardroom, and a third of the back yard gazebo.
-Folks loved this edition and dozens sold.
+THE MUSEUM STORE I have a collection of art cards of Spokane / Inland NW and Campbell House scenes at the store available for purchase.
+In 2021, I offered a calendar of Campbell House images at art events that featured three NEW paintings ~ the small guest room with teddy bears (these toys appeared about the time the Campbells moved into their home), the men's cardroom, and a third showing the back yard gazebo.
+Folks loved it and dozens sold.
 In 2022, I finished three NEW neighborhood works, the pink apartment house on Pacific Avenue, The 1899 B&B and Browne's Boomtown Bistro."
-Highlight ~ This bistro features my artwork in its dining room.
+Highlight ~ Sadl, now closed, this bistro hung my art in its dining room.

 OPPORTUNITIES IN OLYMPIA'S LEGISLATIVE BULDING